Made-Neat/wplogify/src/logify-wp/readme.txt

 == Screenshots ==

-1. **Activity Dashboard** – View a summary of recent activities on your site at a glance.
-2. **Detailed Log View** – See full details of logged activities, including user avatars and advanced metadata.
-3. **Settings Page** – Customize what actions are logged and who has access to view them.
-4. **Search & Filter** – Easily search through logs by user, date, post type, and more.
+1. **Real-Time Monitoring** – Stay in control with live updates on every change happening on your WordPress site.
+2. **Role-Based Access Control** – Keep your logs private with customizable role-based access controls.
+3. **Advanced Search & Filtering** – Easily find the information you need with powerful search and filtering tools.
+4. **User-Friendly Dashboard Widget** – Get an at-a-glance view of critical site activities with a convenient dashboard widget.
+5. **Log Retention** – Take full control of your activity logs with customizable log retention settings.

 == Changelog ==